Taro Logo

 • This is a skill I see 95% of more junior engineers fail to invest in nearly enough.
 The discourse around software engineering is overly dominated by the code and tactics (just look at the programming memes that go viral on LinkedIn), so a lot of people just don't realize this is important.

 • The biggest reason why communication is important is because being good at it enables you to build up relationships faster.
 In particular, you want to make sure that you have a very strong relationship with your engineering manager; this is especially important at Google as their performance process is pretty heavy and I've heard that your manager is a much larger player in your promotion now.
-Here's our video on how to have the proper mentality in manager 1 on 1s.
+Here's our video on how to maximize your benefit from those meetings: Having The Proper Mentality For Manager 1 on 1s

 • Everything in your career (and life in general) becomes far easier when people like you.

-• To help everyone build up their communication skills overall, I made a 9-part course about Effective Communication here.
+• To help everyone build up their communication skills overall, check out my communication series here: Alex's Guide To Effective Communication

 Writing Great Code Quickly